Our Story

 Built on primary sources

-Our analysis draws exclusively from authoritative public data — the same sources federal regulators, lenders, and insurance carriers use.
+Our analysis draws from authoritative public data — the same sources federal regulators, lenders, and insurance carriers use.
+We go deeper into the underlying technical record than most practitioners ever do.

 🏛️